beginning of content

 Symptoms of insomnia include:

-Insomnia can lead to the symptoms during the day, including:
+Insomnia can also lead to symptoms during the day, making it harder to function.
+These may include:

 People experience insomnia differently, and you might only have some of these symptoms.